StorageScale Up vs Scale Out: Data Center Infrastructure

-Scale Up vs Scale Out: Data Center Infrastructure
+Scale Up vs Scale Out: What’s the Difference?

 Scalability is a system’s ability to swiftly enlarge or reduce the power or size of computing, storage, or networking infrastructure.
-With the evolution of the requirements and resource demands of applications, scaling storage infrastructure provides a means of adapting to resource demands, optimizing costs, and improving the operations team efficiency.
+With the evolution of the requirements and resource demands of applications, scaling storage infrastructure provides a means of adapting to resource demands, optimizing costs, and improving the operations team’s efficiency.

 Scaling up (vertical scaling) and scaling out (horizontal scaling) are key methods organizations use to add capacity to their infrastructure.
 To an end user, these two concepts may seem to perform the same function.
 However, they each handle specific needs and solve specific capacity issues for the system’s infrastructure in different ways.

-Scaling Up
+Scaling up

-Scaling up storage infrastructure aims to add resources supporting an application to improve or maintain ample performance.
-Both virtual and hardware resources can be scaled up.
 In the context of hardware, it may be as straightforward as using a larger hard drive to greatly increase storage capacity.
-Note, though, scaling up does not necessarily require changes to your system architecture.
+Note, though, that scaling up does not necessarily require changes to your system architecture.

 Scaling up infrastructure is viable until individual components are impossible to scale anymore — making this a rather short-term solution.